 Only 3% of Foster Youth Graduate from College

 Only 3% of foster youth graduate from college.
 This is not only alarming but detrimental when those same young people look for opportunities that align with their peers.
-Together We Rise is fortunate to be able to help current and former foster youth reach their academic goals through the Family Fellowship scholarship program.
+Foster Love - Together We Rise is fortunate to be able to help current and former foster youth reach their academic goals through the Family Fellowship scholarship program.
 Sadly, it is not large enough to help every youth in care with educational dreams.

 Today we chat with ShawnaRae Bruch a former foster youth and a new graduate of Carroll University with a Bachelor of Science degree in Public Health.
 We asked her to give us insight as a former foster youth/graduate from college.

 Q. What is the most Defining/Challenging Experience You Had in Foster Care?

 A. My most defining and challenging times that I had while I was in care was when I would switch schools almost every year.
 I’ve been to a total of 10 different schools in 8 different towns in 3 different states.
 I can’t lie and say that each school was better than the next.
 They each had a different curriculum and new friends, but one thing always stayed the same… there were kids who would always bully me.

 Each year was always so different.
 Every time I would make new friends and would always end up crying because I knew I was going to leave them in the end.
 It was very hard on me and I never understood why this was happening.
 All I ever wanted was to be adopted and find my forever home.
 I wasn’t supposed to graduate on time either because I was always switching schools.
 Thankfully my last school understood and helped me by giving me the credits that were needed to get my high school diploma.
 In the end it was worth all the sacrifices.
 I never got my forever home but now that I’m done with school, I can create my own forever home.